Equatorial Guinea–United States relations

 Equatorial Guinea – United States relations are bilateral relations between Equatorial Guinea and the United States.

 History

 The Equatoguinean Government views the U.S. Government and American companies favorably.
 The United States is the largest single foreign investor in Equatorial Guinea.
 U.S. companies have the largest and most visible foreign presence in the country.
-In an effort to attract increased U.S. investment, American passport-holders are entitled to visa-free entry for short visits.
-The United States is the only country with this privilege.
+In an effort to attract increased U.S. investment.
 With the increased U.S. investment presence, relations between the U.S. and the Government of Equatorial Guinea have been characterized by a positive, constructive relationship.

 Equatorial Guinea maintains an embassy in Washington, D.C., and has received approval for a consulate in Houston, Texas.
 President Obiang has worked to cultivate the Equatorial Guinea-U.S. relationship with regular visits to the U.S. for meetings with senior government and business leaders.

+The United States established diplomatic relations with Equatorial Guinea following the country's independence from Spain on October 12, 1968.
+Lyndon B. Johnson, appointed Albert W. Sherer, then Ambassador to Togo, as the first Ambassador to Equatorial Guinea on October 28, 1968.
+Diplomatic relations were formally initiated on November 21, 1968, when Ambassador Sherer presented his credentials to the Equatorial Guinean government and the American Embassy in Santa Isabel (current day Malabo) was officially established on August 1, 1969, with Albert N. Williams serving as Chargé d’Affaires ad interim.

+Diplomatic relations were suspended on March 14, 1976, when U.S. Ambassador Herbert Spiro and a U.S. Consul were declared personae non gratae after Equatoguinean Deputy Protocol Director Santiago Nchama presented them with a letter accusing the U.S. government of engaging in subversive activities in the country and complaining about U.S. foreign and domestic policy, including the Vietnam War and U.S. nuclear weapons.
+A few days later, Equatorial Guinea's foreign ministry sent a telegram to the State Department announcing that the two U.S. diplomats were barred from returning to the country.
+Relations were normalized again on December 19, 1979, upon the credential presentation of Mabel Murphy Smythe-Haith as American Ambassador.